 Mary Jane brings a variety of talents and skills to her role as the Girls’ Camp Director, but none more important than her ability to provide young women with a safe, nurturing environment in which to learn and grow.

 “There is nothing more rewarding than walking alongside young people as they figure out who they are, why they are special, and where they fit in this big, beautiful world.”

 Mary Jane Curran

 Cheryl has been working in the office of Camp Mishawaka since 2016.
-She was raised in central Illinois’ corn country and came to Minnesota during her college years to work at a similar summer camp – and Minnesota stuck!
-Cheryl has a sociology and psychology degree.
-After 22 years at the YMCA, and raising her three children, she loves the pace, beauty and values at Camp Mishawaka.
+She was raised in central Illinois and came to Minnesota during her college years to work at a similar summer camp – and Minnesota stuck!
+She lives in the woods near Grand Rapids with her husband, Rob, and many pets.
+She has three young adult children - one in Connecticut and two nearby in Minnesota.

 Camp Mishawaka takes great care in selecting its staff.
 Married couples, veteran teachers and college aged men and women work together to carry on the tradition of “Safety, Health and Happiness.”

 Staff members take part in a week long staff training prior to the arrival of the campers.
 Counselors are trained in first-aid and CPR and many have advanced certification in water safety, sailing, climbing, tripping, horseback riding and canoeing.
 In recent years, our staff has averaged five years experience at Mishawaka.
 Camp Mishawaka maintains a 4:1 camper to staff ratio.